SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 ## building the llama

-> If you are **very** lazy, you can download a release from Github and skip this step.
+> If you are **very** lazy, you can download a release from Github and skip building steps.
-> Make sure you'll downloading correct version for your hardware/backend.
+> Make sure to download correct version for your hardware/backend.
 > If you have troubles picking, i recommend following the build guide anyway - it's simple enough and should explain what you should be looking for.
+> Keep in mind that release won't contain Python scripts that we're going to use, so if you'll want to quantize models manually, you'll need to get them from repository.

 In [`docs/build.md`](https://github.com/ggerganov/llama.cpp/blob/master/docs/build.md), you'll find detailed build instructions for all the supported platforms.
 By default, `llama.cpp` builds with auto-detected CPU support.